-Left to their own devices, people naturally avoid practices that are high energy and low reward if there is a better option available.
+Left to their own devices, people naturally avoid practices that are high energy and low reward if there are better options available.

 People ditched walking for horses.
 Then, they ditched horses for cars.
 After that, they even ditched cars if Uber made more sense for their specific situations.